google/material-design-lite/src/list/README.md

   </ul>
 </div>
 ```
 &nbsp;2.
-Inside each list item, code two HTML `<span>...</span>` elements.
+Inside each list item, code two `<span>` elements.
 The first span should have no content (although it can &mdash; see **Examples** below), and the second should contain whatever content you want to display.
 Typically, this will be short text strings.
 ```html
 <div>
   <ul>